COVID-19 Antibody Testing

 COVID-19 Antibody Testing at LifeServe Blood Center

 LifeServe Blood Center is assisting in the fight against COVID-19 by helping to provide data about the spread of the virus.
 Tracking the percentage of our healthy population who carry the COVID-19 antibody is helpful to researchers and epidemiologists trying to understand the spread of the virus.
-Additionally, blood donors with the COVID-19 antibodies present in their body are eligible to become a special type of lifesaving blood donor by giving convalescent plasma.
-In studies across the country, convalescent plasma has been shown to be an effective treatment for critically ill COVID-19 hospital patients.

 Click here to schedule your next donation appointment!